leanderseige/deo/README.md

 # DeO

 Back in 1993 I released my first computer program.
-It was a data visualization tool for extragalactic objects.
-I wrote it in assembler on my Commodore Amiga 2000.
+It was a **d**ata visualization tool for **e**xtragalactic **o**bjects.
+I wrote it in Assembler on my Commodore Amiga 2000.
 It was included on the freeware disk series TIME DISK 182.

 ![DEO animated GIF](deo1.gif)

+I developed this program as a project work in astronomy in High School (German: Gymnasium).
+At that time I found a 3D-to-2D algorithm in a 'grey' hacker magazine for fans of the C64.
+I used this article to implement an appropriate algorithm in m68k Assembler for my Amiga computer.

 Herewith I release this software under the GNU GPL version 3.
 Unfortunately I am still looking for the source code.
-Back then I used the assembler Devpac 3 to write DeO.
+Back then I used the Assembler Devpac 3 to write DeO.
 In the unlikely case that you are interested in the source code, I encourage you to disassemble the program.
 If you succeed, I would be happy to get the recovered source code and add it to this repository.

-I developed this program as project work in astronomy in High School (German: Gymnasium).
-Back then I found a 3D to 2D algorithm in a hacker magazine for fans of the C64 and reimplemented it in m68k assembler for my Amiga computer.

 ## Known Issues
 Displaying images: to display images, DeO uses the **display** command, which was included in AmigaOS 2.x.
 It only works if DeO was started from the shell.